 The behaviour Sanction/Action C1 Low level - behaviours such as: Talking Not focussed Turning around Lack of work Lack of homework (1st time) Note in the student planner.
-Logged on G4S Lack of homework (1st time) Refusal to cooperate with warning.
+Refusal to cooperate with warning.
 C2 Repeated low-level behaviours.
-Lack of homework (2nd time) No planner or pencil case - Tutor to complete Truancy to Acts of worship.
-Break time detention Note in planner Logged on G4S Text home to parents.
-C3 Rudeness/disrespectful/argumentative to staff and visitors Challenging staff decisions.
+Lack of homework (2nd time) No planner or pencil case - Tutor to complete Break time detention Note in planner Logged on G4S C3 Rudeness/disrespectful/argumentative to staff and visitors Challenging staff decisions.
 Rudeness/disrespectful to peers.
 Persistent disruption to learning.
-Truancy of lesson or part of lesson.
 Refusal to hand over planner to record C1/C2.
 Failure to attend C2 detention.
 Refusal to work Lack of homework (3rd of more time) After school detention.
 Teacher to record on G4S.
 Teacher to book in next available after school detention on MS Teams.
 Text sent to parent to confirm.
-School based community service Phone call home C4a Foul and abusive language including muttering disrespectful comments.
-Dangerous behaviour Aggressive behaviour Intimidating behaviour Vandalism Defiance Refusal to hand over mobile phone or refusal to remove jewellery Other behaviours in line with the above.
+School based community service Student sent elsewhere in the department or school.
+Phone call home C4a Foul and abusive language including muttering disrespectful comments.
+Dangerous behaviour Aggressive behaviour Intimidating behaviour Vandalism Defiance Truancy of lesson or Act of Worship- tutor time Refusal to hand over mobile phone or refusal to remove jewellery Other behaviours in line with the above.
 Failure to attend C3 detention.
 Disruption of C3 detention Three or more B/C/P3's awarded in a rolling seven-day period.
 Up to 3 lessons in the consequences room determined by SLT/oncall Place on amber report to HOY Oncall to record on G4S School based community service Contact home C4b Disrupting facility isolation (C3) Foul and abusive language including muttering disrespectful comments.
-Dangerous behaviour Aggressive behaviour Intimidating behaviour Vandalism Defiance misuse of school computers Other behaviours in line with the above Full day in the consequences room determined by SLT/oncall C4 could be completed at an alternative school.
+Dangerous behaviour Aggressive behaviour Intimidating behaviour Vandalism Defiance Misuse of school computers Excessive hair cut or vibrant hair colours not in line with uniform expectations Other behaviours in line with the above Full day in the consequences room determined by SLT/oncall C4 could be completed at an alternative school.
 Place on amber report to HOY Oncall to record on G4S School based community service Loss of privileges